Name

 Created sqlite/verify/

-Note the creation of a new sqlite/sqitch.conf
+Note the creation of a new sqlite/sqitch.conf file.
+It will have copied the

 project name and URI from the existing plan file.
 The SQLite configuration is